raspberrypilearning/getting-started-scratch/en/step_10.md

 --- /task ---

 --- task ---
-Add code to your sprite to create an animation effect.
+Create an animation effect with your sprite by change its effects and/or by using costumes.

 --- collapse ---
 ---